 Writers research like fiends for their magazine features, novels, and how-to books.
 We often feel the need to travel great distances to get the facts right when we are wending a story.
 Writers seek grants, chunks of time away from family, vacation time from day jobs, and retreats, thinking where they are, living their routine lives, adds nothing to the spice they seek for a good tale.

-However, sometimes we get the best details just going outside and sitting in the rain.
+However, sometimes we learn how to write better just by going outside and sitting in the rain.

 Inspiration Is in the Details

 In our writing, we want to get the details perfect.
 However, that means more than the history, flora or fauna of a place.
 We can gather great sensory and other details paying attention to the little things that surround us.